In what fora are insurance disputes litigated?

 Last but not least, the conditions to initiate a recourse action must be considered carefully.
-The following should be noted: (i) to be entitled to the right of subrogation, first the insurer must pay the indemnity to its insured or, depending on the circumstances, the beneficiary; (ii) the right of subrogation only covers the amount that is paid by the insurer and the insured or beneficiary remains the rightful owner of the amount that is not covered by the insurer; (iii) the interest applied to this amount starts from when the payment was made; (iv) principally, the prescription period set forth for the successor is the same as that stipulated for the original insured; and (v) during and before the recourse action, the insured is obliged to take the necessary precautions to protect the insurer’s rights of recourse and to collaborate.
+The following should be noted: (1) to be entitled to the right of subrogation, first the insurer must pay the indemnity to its insured or, depending on the circumstances, the beneficiary; (2) the right of subrogation only covers the amount that is paid by the insurer and the insured or beneficiary remains the rightful owner of the amount that is not covered by the insurer; (3) the interest applied to this amount starts from the payment date; (4) principally, the prescription period set forth for the successor is the same as that stipulated for the original insured; and (5) during and before the recourse action, the insured is obliged to take the necessary precautions to protect the insurer’s rights of recourse and to collaborate.

 Monetary damages are claimed in a typical litigation case.

 Monetary damages in insurance disputes would cover the indemnity foreseen under the policy and the default interest, provided that the claim for the interest is stated within the initial claim.
 The commercial interest rate to be accrued is set every year; in 2021 it was 16.75 per cent per year.
 With respect to foreign currency, the commercial interest rate will be the highest interest rate applied to deposit accounts with a one-year maturity, unless a higher rate is stipulated in the contract.